-Bribing a foreign official

-You arrange for the business to pay an additional "facilitation" payment to a foreign official to speed up an administrative process, such as to allow a patent application or revoke a competitor's trade mark.
+Bribing a foreign official: You arrange for the business to pay an additional "facilitation" payment to a foreign official to speed up an administrative process, such as clearing our goods through customs.

 The offence of bribing a foreign public official is committed as soon as the offer is made.
 This is because it is made to gain a business advantage for us.
 We may also be found to have committed an offence.